somenano/SomeNano-for-Wordpress/readme.txt

 * Initial beta release

 == Upgrade Notice ==

+= 0.1.2 =
+New admin screen for viewing history and metrics of payments and minor style fixes

 = 0.1.1 =
 Added database table in the settings to view paid transactions.